When we look at the history of advertising, we can confidently say that the 70s heralded a new era for the advertising world.

 Technology continued to advance throughout the decade, with a heavy emphasis starting to emerge on empirical advertising and fact-based marketing.

-Thanks to more media choice, consumers quickly became the drivers of their own advertising experiences.
+Thanks to more media choices, consumers quickly became the drivers of their own advertising experiences.
 If they didn’t want to see the ads on one TV channel, they could switch over to another.

 Before this, consumers were used to seeing product-centered advertising.